The Short Answer

 5) Perimeter 81

 Perimeter 81 is a Zero Trust Network Access platform purpose-built for small and medium businesses, offering AES-256 encryption, automatic Wi-Fi security, and a centralized cloud-based management console.
-Its architecture enforces least-privilege access principles — each employee accesses only the specific network resources their role requires, reducing lateral attack risk.
-Perimeter 81 supports SSO integration with Okta, Google Workspace, and Azure AD, alongside dedicated static IP addresses and network segmentation — making it one of the most fully featured small business network security platforms reviewed.
+Its architecture enforces least-privilege access — each employee reaches only the resources their role requires — and it supports SSO integration with Okta, Google Workspace, and Azure AD, alongside dedicated static IPs and network segmentation.

 Perimeter 81